 Ford's abbreviated account complies largely with the popular legends, but Pujades takes a different approach as a historian and legal expert, because he had doctorates in civil and canon law and taught a few years at the University of Barcelona.
 He begins with a critical comparison of opposing claims by Antonio de Yepes, a chronicler of the Benedictine order and Francisco Diago, a Dominicans historian and inquisitor.
 As evidence, Pujades introduces the chronicle of Montserrat, un libro antiquisimo escrito de mano en pergamino (a very ancient book, written by hand on vellum) that was kept at the monastery.
 Although some pages were mounted on wooden panels and displayed at its cloister, he has access to some missing pages he discovered at the residence of the ancient counts in Barcelona (p.369) which disprove a historical consensus: It was not Guifré el Pilós, but his father Sunifred of Urgell who took Montserrat back from the Moors and donated it to the convent Sta Maria de Ripoll.
 This is a controversial claim Pujades will save for the "badly informed" Antonio de Yepes who didn't even know where the residence of the counts was located!
 Based on his advice in the prologue that we should "pick the rose and leave the thorns," Pujades is suggesting that the truth can only be found if we dismiss certain "thorny" claims by the churchmen.

 We have to keep in mind that Pujades worked in the early 17th century and had to use a complex, Baroque rhetoric to mislead the censure, which we examine in detail in The Pujades Affair.
 However, we would need the support of an erudite Spanish jurist with classical skills to do his sophisticated rhetoric some justice, but there is enough stuff for us amateurs to enjoy his passionate, religious outbursts that contrast the legal arguments of the academic consensus.
-Because the Spanish Inquisition was still active at the time, he had the wisdom to enrich his most ambiguous statements with satire, which devout Christians and liberal humanists would interpret differently.
+Because the Spanish Inquisition was still active he had the wisdom to enrich his most ambiguous statements with satire, which devout Christians and liberal humanists would interpret differently.
 Pujades offers substantially more detail than Richard Ford and he suggests that a reversal of the cave legends would make sense:

-Seven years have allegedly passed when count Guifré is hunting in these mountains and his dogs start barking near a cave.
+Back to the legend, where seven long years have allegedly passed when count Guifré is hunting in these mountains and his dogs start barking near a cave.
 He has his men climb up and they manage to catch a wild beast, the "grazing monk," tie a cord around his neck and lead him away like a sacrificial lamb .
 This symbolism is the first hint that the hermit may be innocent, which Pujades expands at the end of the chapter.
 In the Barcelona edition, vol. VI, the chapter ends on p.
 376, with Gari's punishment in Rome and that he had lived "incognito

 " at the residence of the count, but not like a beast in a stable as other historians have claimed, which we'll address later.